 Ingredients

-- 1 lb. medium or large shrimp, peeled and deveined
+- 1 pound medium or large shrimp, peeled and deveined

 Instructions

-- Meanwhile, heat 2 teaspoons oil in a wok or large skillet over medium high heat.
-Add the garlic and cook until fragrant, about 30 seconds.
-Add the shrimp and cook, stirring often, until they just turn opaque, 2-3 minutes.
-Transfer the shrimp to a plate.
+- Heat 2 teaspoons of oil in a wok or large sauté pan over medium high heat.
+Add the shrimp and cook until they just turn opaque, about 2 minutes.
+Transfer shrimp to a plate.

 Arman @ thebigmansworld says